DDvO/SolBatSim/README.md

 a file per year with the average total power per minute, and another file per year with a record per hour of the imported energy and exported energy: the accumulated positive/negative per-second total power values over the given hour.
+The script is robust against intermittently missing power data by interpolating the data over the range of seconds where no power measurement is available.

 ## Kurzbeschreibung